BradleyA/docker-security-infrastructure/dockerd-configuration-options/README.md

 644	start-dockerd-with-systemd.begin - begining of /etc/docker/start-dockerd-with-systemd.sh script

 644	start-dockerd-with-systemd.end - end of /etc/docker/start-dockerd-with-systemd.sh script which creates 10-override.conf file and moves it into /etc/systemd/system/docker.service.d directory and runs /bin/systemctl daemon-reload so docker.service will use latest copy of file dockerd-configuration-file.service to

-#### WARNING: These instructions are incomplete.
-Consider them as notes quickly drafted on a napkin rather than proper documentation!

-### Note:  Need to clean this up
-    Comment: May need to add code near the end of setup-dockerd.sh script because it calls systemctl daemon-reload and that may error on Ubuntu 14.04, it has not yet but needs more testing
-    Comment: add steps about updating dockerd flags and pushing the changes out, include commands and output

 #### System OS script tested
  * Ubuntu 14.04.3 LTS